NXLog Agent modules and routes

 Advanced routes

 A single route can have multiple input and output instances.
-Such a configuration is useful when you need to store the same logs in different locations, e.g., a SIEM and on disk for long-term archival.
+Such a configuration is useful when you need to store the same data in different locations, e.g., a SIEM and on disk for long-term archival.

 <Route r3>